 Primary heart tumors are difficult to diagnose because they are relatively uncommon and because their symptoms resemble those of many other disorders.
 Doctors may suspect a primary heart tumor in people who have heart murmurs, abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more (causing palpitations, weakness, or fainting), unexplained symptoms of heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more (causing shortness of breath, swelling of the legs, and fatigue), or unexplained fever (which may be due to a myxoma).
 Metastatic heart tumors are suspected when people who have cancer elsewhere in the body come to a doctor with symptoms of heart malfunction.
 More often, heart tumors are diagnosed when a person is undergoing testing for another medical condition, such as for difficulty breathing.

-If a tumor is suspected, echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more is usually done to confirm the diagnosis.
+If a tumor is suspected, echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more is usually done to confirm the diagnosis.
 For this procedure, a probe that emits ultrasound waves is passed over the chest, producing an image of heart structures.
 If another view of the heart is needed, the probe can be passed down the throat into the esophagus to record signals from just behind the heart.
 This procedure is called transesophageal echocardiography How echocardiography is done .

-Computed tomography Computed Tomography (CT) of the Heart Computed tomography (CT) may be used to detect structural abnormalities of the heart, the sac that envelops the heart (pericardium), major blood vessels, lungs, and supporting structures in... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) of the Heart With magnetic resonance imaging (MRI), a powerful magnetic field and radio waves are used to produce detailed images of the heart and chest.
-This expensive and sophisticated procedure is used... read more (MRI) can provide additional information and can often distinguish noncancerous from cancerous tumors.
+Computed tomography Computed Tomography (CT) of the Heart Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures, including the heart.
+CT may be used... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) of the Heart Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images, including of the heart... read more (MRI) can provide additional information and can often distinguish noncancerous from cancerous tumors.

 Unlike with tumors in most other parts of the body, doctors rarely do a heart biopsy (taking a tissue sample to look at it under a microscope).
 Heart biopsy may be dangerous depending upon the location of the tumor, and doctors can usually tell the difference between benign and cancerous heart tumors from the results of imaging tests.